favourojo/tswd-dataviz-portfolio/final-project-part-two.md

 > ...include any final thoughts you have here.

 I believe there is still a lot of improvements needed to be made on my project.
+I do feel I slowly bulding my narrative and creating my Shorthand page as well.
+With the feedback, I'll be focusing more on redesigning my visualizations to increase readbility.

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section